2018 - Present Jeep Wrangler (JL 4th Generation)

 1997 - 2006 Jeep Wrangler (TJ 2nd Generation)

-Engines available on the TJ included the 2.5 liter straight-four, the 2.4 liter PowerTech and the 4.0 liter AMC straight-six.
+Engines available on the TJ included the 2.5-liter straight-four cylinder engine, the 2.4 liter PowerTech, and the 4.0 liter AMC straight-six.
 The latter was initially paired with a three-speed automatic and five-speed manual transmission, but later in the generation offered a four-speed automatic and six-speed manual.

-In the latter part of the generation, the Wrangler Unlimited was introduced, which featured a wheelbase 10 inches longer than standard.
+In the latter part of the generation, the Jeep Wrangler Unlimited was introduced, which featured a wheelbase 10 inches longer than standard.
 This was essentially a preview of the eventual four-door Wrangler that debuted in the next generation.
+In 2003 the Jeep Wrangler Rubicon trim level was introduced which brought an impressive interior upgrade, and off-road-focused performance pieces such as stronger axles, coil springs, stability control, and locking differentials.

-The TJ came in a variety of trim and option editions, including the SE, X, Golden Eagle, Apex and Sahara.
+The TJ came in a variety of trim and option editions, including the SE, X, Golden Eagle, Apex, Sahara, and Rubicon.
 In 2001 a limited 60th Anniversary Edition was released, while a 65th Anniversary Edition was released in 2006.

 1987 - 1996 Jeep Wrangler (YJ 1st Generation)